 Why Do We Fear the Unknown?

-Lack of predictability and control can be contributing factors to fear.
-If little information is available to predict an outcome or make a decision, this can increase feelings anxiety and uncertainty.
 Levels of fear can also be situational and based on affective personality traits like neuroticism and temperament, past experiences and trauma, and ability to adapt and cope.3

-Signs That Fear of the Unknown Is Holding You Back
+Fear of the Unknown Symptoms

-If your fear is exacerbated, you might experience symptoms like increased heart rate or adrenaline, both of which can hold you back from living life to the fullest; however, the signs and symptoms don’t stop there.4
+When triggered, someone with xenophobia might experience symptoms like increased heart rate or adrenaline, both of which can hold you back from living life to the fullest; however, the signs and symptoms don’t stop there.4

 - Increased heart rate